a-b-cd/Cydelete/README.md

 Issues :

-- SpringBoard return : You're ot allowed to uninstall at this time try again later.
+- SpringBoard return : You're not allowed to uninstall this application at this time try again later.